 Best Uses: Dayhiking, backpacking with light loads, thruhiking.

-Superior comfort, traction and foot support, delivered at a light weight and an affordable price make the Keen Targhee 2 our Best Buy award winner.
-This shoe is comfortable from day one, and after a few trips, molds to your foot.
+Superior comfort, traction, and foot support, all delivered at a light weight and an affordable price make the Keen Targhee 2 our Best Buy Award winner.
+This shoe is comfortable from day one and after a few trips molds to your foot.
 The foot support provided by the EVA midsole and ESS shank is incredible for such a light shoe, making this a great choice for backpacking with light and medium loads.
 It also boasts some features that are unique to Keen's brand, such as the wrap-around toe box and a well-designed lacing system that allows for a lot of adjustability in the tightness, especially around the collar and heel cup.

 Compare top rated competitors side-by-side >